Where Should A Heat Pump Be Placed In A House?

 Indoor Tank Systems

-• Cassette- Mounted within the ceiling panels, this directs air out from each of its four edges at ceiling level.
+• Cassette: Installed within the ceiling panels, this type blows air from all four sides at ceiling level.

-• Wall or high wall – mounted high on the wall, this leads air downward or horizontally into a room while bringing perspective in from above or below.
+• Wall or High Wall: Placed high on the wall, it directs air downwards or horizontally into the room while drawing air from above or below.

-• Ceiling – mounted on the underside of the roof, close to a wall; this brings air in from below or the wall side and directs air across the room at ceiling level.
+• Ceiling: Mounted under the roof near a wall, it pulls air from below or from the wall side and blows it across the room at ceiling level.

-• Ceiling Floor- Mounted on or just above the floor and against a wall, this draws air in from below or floor level and directs air up the wall.
+• Ceiling Floor: Positioned on or just above the floor against a wall, this type takes in air from floor level and directs it up the wall.

-• When installed too close to the ceiling, a unit risks experiencing a short cycle and turning off too soon.
+• If the unit is too close to the ceiling, it might short cycle and shut off too soon.

 Outdoor Unit